Ragdoll cat Lifespan| origin | History and major health Problem

 these factors can increase ragdoll cat lifespan expectancy

-1. Food and Nutrition: Their food has a great impact on Ragdoll lifespan.
+1. Food and Nutrition: Their food greatly impacts Ragdoll’s lifespan.
 Premium quality wet food and essential amino acids play a vital role in keeping them healthy.
 They need to eat more during their growing age up to 4 years.
 Along with this, their weight should also be monitored regularly to avoid obesity.

 My experience from the last several decades is that wet food is the most appropriate diet for them, whether you buy it commercially or use homemade wet food, still if you are confused about what to feed your Ragdoll cat and how much to feed, you can consult a veterinarian.